 No. The CDC will verify your medical history and records through a medical affidavit, a written statement signed by your doctor.
 Should any questions arise, your doctor may be contacted.

-The timing for production of the ads has not yet been determined but would likely be sometime early in 2015.
+The timing for production of the ads has not yet been determined but would likely be sometime late in 2018.
 The length of the production period can vary from a couple of days to a week.